pinkelephant4/Laptop-Price-Predictor/README.md

 - Ensemble methods like Random Forest and Voting Regressor demonstrated superior accuracy.
 - Model Deployed using `pickle` and Streamlit used for creating UI.
 - Website deployed using [Render](https://render.com/).

+Find all the code in the `laptop-price-predictor.ipynb` file.

 ## Deployment